Home » Plan Your Trip

 Our recommendation is that you need to get to the park 30 minutes before the listed opening time.

 It is not unusual for Disney to drop the rope (open the gates) earlier than the published opening time.
-Getting to the park 30 minutes ahead of schedule ensures you will be one of the first in the park.
+Getting to the park at least 30 minutes ahead of schedule ensures you will be one of the first in the park.
 And once you are in the park…

 4. Do the Popular Attractions First